ome/omero-documentation/README.md

  * Sphinx configuration is held in `conf.py`,
  * goals for `make` and `make.bat` are held in `Makefile`.

+## Build ##

 To build the documentation locally in the form of HTML pages, use:

 	$ make html

+To check the links (internal and external) of the documentation, use:

+	$ make linkcheck

+To list all targets of the sphinx builder, use:

+	$ make
+	Please use `make <target>' where <target> is one of html       to make standalone HTML files
+	  dirhtml    to make HTML files named index.html in directories singlehtml to make a single large HTML file pickle     to make pickle files
+	  json       to make JSON files
+	  htmlhelp   to make HTML files and a HTML help project qthelp     to make HTML files and a qthelp project devhelp    to make HTML files and a Devhelp project epub       to make an epub
+	  latex      to make LaTeX files, you can set PAPER=a4 or PAPER=letter latexpdf   to make LaTeX files and run them through pdflatex text       to make text files
+	  man        to make manual pages
+	  texinfo    to make Texinfo files
+	  info       to make Texinfo files and run them through makeinfo gettext    to make PO message catalogs
+	  changes    to make an overview of all changed/added/deprecated items linkcheck  to check all external links for integrity doctest    to run all doctests embedded in the documentation (if enabled)

 # Conventions used #

 A reference of reStructuredText is available at [http://thomas-cokelaer.info](http://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html).
 It is recommended to familiarise oneself with the syntax outlined there.